Australia is an enormous country with diverse cultural and nature activities.

 Where to go depends on what you like doing and how long you have to do it!

 How long do you have for your trip?
-How far can you drive in that timeframe?
+How far can you drive in that time?

 Try to arrive and depart from different Australian cities to avoid having to double back on yourself.